 - A junior from Beckman High School in the Tustin Unified School District was honored for developing a smartphone app that could help emergency responders locate disaster victims with drones.
 Again, we’ve got a video.

 - During an assembly at Heritage Elementary School, Tustin Unified School District staff surprised a pair of educators with Teacher of the Year honors — including a digital media arts teacher who thought he was just there to film the announcement.

 - A sophomore placed first at the Villa Park High School Science Fair for an exoskeleton glove that assists with hand strength and mobility.
 Of the more than 160 entries, 56 projects won awards.

-- Culverdale Elementary School in the Irvine Unified School District has converted a classroom into its new Innovation Lab, stocked with robotics, a 3-D printer and moveable furniture to create flexible learning spaces.
+- Culverdale Elementary School in the Irvine Unified School District has converted a classroom into its new Innovation Lab, stocked with robotics, a 3-D printer and movable furniture to create flexible learning spaces.
 The lab was made possible by a $211,850 grant from the Irvine Public Schools Foundation.